South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 • Respecting the peace and quiet enjoyment of their tenant.

-• Abiding by all terms of the lease agreement.
+• Abiding by all terms of the lease, such as paying rent.

 • Following the proper legal process when evicting a tenant.

-If a landlord fails to provide essential services such as those listed above to a tenant, they might face legal consequences.
+If a landlord doesn't provide essential services such as those listed above to a tenant, they might face legal consequences.

 An Overview of South Carolina Landlord-Tenant Laws